 Rocky Mountain Power compiled an outage history from the past ten years grouped by these ten outage categories, both inside of fire season (June 1 through October 1) and outside of fire season.
 Because "wire down" events represent situations with heightened ground fuel ignition correlation, wire down event data is also assessed.
-This data is overlaid in and below.
+This wire down data is overlaid in Figure 2 and Figure 3 and represents all wire down events in Wyoming from 2014-2023.